philiplehmann/staking/README.md

-# calulate profit of staking
+# calculate profit of staking
 minimal application to calculate profit of staking funds with progression over years

 ## Getting Started